Cristina Calderoni * Vera Klimentyeva * Selma Selman * Bojana Stamenkovic

 The plots between four different Cordial Points are mapped and the different medias have been checked with regard to their usability.
 There are four different approaches as well, though all of the art pieces created by Cristina Calderoni, Vera Klimentyeva, Selma Selman and Bojana Stamenkovic are dealing with deconstruction and new interpretation of traditional values.
 While Cristina Calderoni presents a sound file she has produced during her stay in a Residency on a lonesome island in Brasil, Vera Klimentyeva shows her new silk print edition, in which she is dealing with emblems and insignias.
 Selma Selman plays with the female role and Bojana Stamenkovic tells about changing even the sex for the impact on family welfare.
 They used medias are sound, silk print, video and installation/embroidery.

-Heraldic symbols are questioned and dismantle, traditions are analysed and new interpretdated through education and alternative possibilities, communication as a tool for a better living together is applyed again.
+Heraldic symbols are questioned and dismantle, traditions are analyzed and new interpreted through education and alternative possibilities, communication as a tool for a better living together is applied again.
 The four cordial points are in a quite anachronistic analog world though they are completely contemporary art pieces.
 The common denominator of the four female positions is a transformation of process, changes, places, colours and last but not least our souls.
 Handpalms, eyes and voices are kind of door to human souls, where you are able to read about the personally character.

 B.r.a.m.a is a voice, your voice.

-Born during the performance nice to meet you that took place in the city of Vienna in 2017.
+B.r.a.m.a., the project, was born during the performance „Nice to meet you“ that took place in the city of Vienna in 2017.

-People were invited to have a talk with me about the idea of home.
-The sound is a recording of different voices, that I mixed together as a vibrating sound collage.
+People were invited to have a talk with the artist , during she was casting their hands.
+The sound is a recording of different voices, that she mixed together as a vibrating sound collage.
+The topic was Home.
 Home is something that everyone is looking for, home is a feeling, is freedom, is love.

 Self-Portrait: AEG Vampyr 1400 (Video documentation, 9'54'') 2017

-Self-Portrait: AEG Vampyr 1400 is a performance where I destroy a vacuum cleaners, sorting both the valuable parts and the less valuable parts.
+Self-Portrait: AEG Vampyr 1400 is a performance where Selma Selman destroys vacuum cleaners, sorting both the valuable parts and the less valuable parts.
 The metals and the motors are valuable, but the plastic is worthless.
-In addition, my family's everyday survival is dependent on this exact same labor, but the metals and motors are sold in the recycling centers.
-This highlights the subjective nature of the value of this labor - my family survives by selling the metals, and I survive by exhibiting them as performance art.
+In addition, Her family's everyday survival is dependent on this exact same labor.
+This highlights the subjective nature of the value of this labor - her family survives by selling the metals, and she survives by exhibiting them as performance art.

 “Sworn Virgina”, needle installation, landscape from the film Virgina, 2016/2017.